 Waterproofing a finished basement can require pulling up carpeting and removing drywall, if there's damage from water and moisture.

-To reduce basement humidity and prevent water from entering the basement, you should take steps to keep water away from the foundation, including installing gutters and extended downspouts and sloping the soil around the foundation away from the house.
+To reduce basement humidity and prevent water from entering the basement, you should take steps to keep water away from the foundation, including installing gutters and sloping the soil around the foundation away from the house.
 To reduce musty basement smells and prevent mold and mildew growth, we can install a large-capacity basement dehumidifier to remove excess moisture throughout the year.
 For leaks and standing water, have your basement inspected and consider having an interior drainage system installed to direct water in the basement to a sump pump that will pump the water out.
 For damp basement walls, our CleanSpace vapor barrier is a quick, long-term solution to keep the walls dry and prevent mold and mildew problems.

 If you're planning to upgrade your finished basement, we offer a complete basement finishing system that includes wall, floor, and ceiling materials that are mold and mildew resistant.